 This paper is organized as follows.
 In Section 2, we introduce notations for tensors and definitions for tensor operations.
-In Section 3, we provide the mathematical and graphical representations of the TT format.
-We also review mathematical properties the TT format as a low-rank approximation.
-In Section 4, we describe basic numerical operations on tensors in TT format such as the addition, Hadamard product, matrix-vector multiplication, and quadratic form in terms of the multilinear operations and TT representations.
+In Section 3, we provide the mathematical and graphical representations of the TT decomposition.
+We also review mathematical properties of the TT decomposition as a low-rank approximation.
+In Section 4, we describe basic numerical operations on tensors represented by TT decomposition such as the addition, Hadamard product, matrix-by-vector multiplication, and quadratic form in terms of the multilinear operations and TT representations.
 Discussion and conclusions are given in Section 5.